top of page

 The camp store is open every day after lunch.
 Candy is available a couple of times a day.
-Other types of souvineers are available - towels, water bottles, croc jibbits - just to name a few.
+Other types of souvenirs are available - towels, water bottles, croc jibbits - to name a few.

-Each group gets to enjoy the waterfront, rest during siesta and engage in our special interest groups.
-These activities include on day interest groups (each campers gets to choose a different one every day) and our 5 days interest group (each camper gets to dive deep into once activity each day for the week).
+Each group gets to enjoy the waterfront, rest during siesta, and engage in our special interest groups.
+These activities include one-day interest groups (each camper gets to choose a different one every day) and our 5-day interest group (each camper gets to dive deep into one activity each day for the week).

-Siesta is a a rest period.
-This is time to relax with cabin-mates back at the cabin.
-This is also a great time to write to friends and family who are not at camp.
+Siesta is a rest period.
+This is time to relax with cabin mates back at the cabin.
+This is also a great time to write to friends and family outside of camp.
 During this time, you will also receive mail four times per session.

 Day campers get picked up before dinner.

-The first night of camp is spent with the cabin or unit getting to know one another.
+The first night of camp is spent with the cabin or unit, getting to know one another.
 Every other evening is filled with fun activities for the entire camp community.
-Events include talent shows, camp fire, scavenger hunts, mysteries, dance and parties and whatever fun adventures the staff can create.
-Many activities are based around the them of the week.
+Events include talent shows, campfires, scavenger hunts, mysteries, dance and parties, and whatever fun adventures the staff can create.
+Many activities are based around the theme of the day.

 After Goodnight Cirle

 Our younger campers will head to their cabins for the evening.
-They will spend time getting ready for bed and spent quiet time in their cabins.
-When everyone is ready, each cabin will have cabin chat.
-Cabin chat is a time to reﬂect, learn about others, learn about yourself, and share your experiences with new and old friends.
+They will get ready for bed and spend quiet time in their cabins.
+When everyone is ready, each cabin will have a cabin chat.
+Cabin chat is a time to reﬂect, learn about others and yourself, and share your experiences with new and old friends.
 Cabin time is often the most memorable time at camp.

-Once the younger campers have gone to bed, the teens get to enjoy a second evening program tailored to meet their interests and developmental needs.
-From here teens head to their cabins and begin their own evening rountine which also includes cabin chat.
+Once the younger campers have gone to bed, the teens enjoy a second evening program tailored to their interests and developmental needs.
+From here, teens head to their cabins and begin their own evening routine, which also includes cabin chat.

 bottom of page